satang1/satang1.github.io/_projects/02-spam_ham.md

 <img src="/assets/img/spam_ham/dist_plot.png">

-If we take a look at a boxplot of spam/ham email lengths, it is also obvious that spam emails are wordier than ham emails. # This is because the median (50% line) is much higher than the median line of the ham box plot.
+If I take a look at a boxplot of spam/ham email lengths, it is also obvious that spam emails are wordier than ham emails. # This is because the median (50% line) is much higher than the median line of the ham box plot.
 Also, excluding the outliers (which are present in both ham and spam), the upper quartile of the boxplot on the spam is much longer than the upper quartile of the ham boxplot, which indicates that 25% of the data resides in this interval and is much larger/wordier than ham emails.
 This is a good indicator that emails with lengths greater than 3000 are spam emails.
 (You can also see this disparity by calculating the mean email length, which verifies that spam length is usually wordier than ham length).

 <img src="/assets/img/spam_ham/bar_spam.png">